smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 version.

 Set the following environment vcariables using the sytem control panel: *Control Panel\All Control Panel Items\System:*.
 This is well hidden on Windows 10, but you can type the path into Windows explorer!
-Choose *Advanced System Settings*, *Enviornment variables* and modify the *System Variables*.
+Choose *Advanced System Settings*, *Enviornment variables* and modify the *System Variables* using adminstrator prvileges.

-* Add CATALINA_HOME=&lt;Tomcat install directory; e.g. C:\Program Files\Apache Software Foundation\Tomcat 8.5&gt; to the global environment using adminstrator prvileges.
+* Add CATALINA_HOME=&lt;Tomcat install directory; e.g. C:\Program Files\Apache Software Foundation\Tomcat 8.5&gt; to the global environment.
-* Add =&lt;Tomcat bin directory; e.g. C:\Program Files\Apache Software Foundation\Tomcat 8.5\bin&gt to the path
+* Add &lt;Tomcat bin directory; e.g. C:\Program Files\Apache Software Foundation\Tomcat 8.5\bin&gt to the path

 Start a new command window as an Admninstrator (type *cmd* into windows search, right click on the command icon and select "run as Administrator").

 Use the configure Tomcat application (tomcat8w) to use the default Java installed on the machine.
 This prevents upgrades from breaking *tomcat*!

 ![alt text](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifWebApplication/tomcat8_configuration_3.PNG?raw=true "Setting Java version autodetect")

 This makes tomcat Java upgrade proof; but this may have unintended effects if: